MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background processes.md

 > [!NOTE]
- If you don't have a development certificate for localhost installed in **Windows or macOS**, the tab prompts you to install it.
+> *If you don't have a development certificate for localhost installed in **Windows or macOS**, the tab prompts you to install it.

-* Start Ngrok to create a HTTP tunnel for bot and messaging extension.
+> *Start Ngrok to create a HTTP tunnel for bot and messaging extension.

-* If tab, bot, messaging extension, and Azure functions ports are unavailable, the local debug terminates.

 The following table shows the ports available for components: